+Gains and losses related to transactions denominated in a currency other than the functional currency of the country in which we operate and short-term intercompany accounts are included in other income (expense) in the consolidated statements of income.
 Our Canadian subsidiary uses Canadian dollars as its functional currency.
-It translates its assets and liabilities into U.S. dollars at the exchange rate in effect at the balance sheet date.
-It translates its revenue and expenses at the average exchange rate during the period.
-We include translation gains and losses in accumulated other comprehensive income (loss), a component of shareholders' equity.
-Gains and losses related to transactions denominated in a currency other than the functional currency of the country in which we operate and short-term intercompany accounts are included in other income (expense) in the consolidated statements of income.
+We translate its assets and liabilities into U.S. dollars at the exchange rate in effect at the balance sheet date.
+We translate its revenue and expenses at the average exchange rate during the period.
+We included foreign currency translation gains and losses in accumulated other comprehensive income (loss), a component of shareholders' equity.
+During December 2022, we substantially liquidated our investment in Canada.
+As a result, we reclassified the cumulative foreign currency translation adjustment balance into earnings and recognized a net cumulative foreign currency translation loss of \$2.6 million, which is included in Other income (expense), net in our Consolidated Statements of Income.